jethronap/2DMaze/README.md

 >                       n_cols = your number of cols
 >                       0, O
 >                       1, X
->                       2, x
+>                       2, X
 >                       3, O
 >                       ...
 >
->The numbering of cells should start from the bottom left corner of your maze and continue upwards.
+>On the left column is the zero-based numbering of cells and should start from the bottom left corner of your maze and continue upwards.
+>
+>Whereas on the right the blocked flag.
+Use `O` for open `X` for closed.
 >
 >See example below to understand how cell numbering is supposed to be.
 >